 Fitz Center for Leadership in Community

-The mission of the Fitz Center for Leadership in Community is to initiate and sustain partnerships with urban neighborhoods and larger communities for comprehensive community building and to provide a context for connected learning and scholarship.
-The Fitz Center's vision is for the University of Dayton to become a national leader in the education of community builders, including students, faculty, staff and alumni, through their participation in community building partnerships.
+The mission of the Fitz Center for Leadership in Community is to cultivate servant leaders and just communities through reciprocal partnerships; engaged learning and scholarship; and community building.
+The Fitz Center lives its mission to address the diverse, comprehensive and interconnected challenges of urban neighborhoods and larger communities; create, share and apply knowledge for the common good; and educate and prepare students for lives of impactful civic action.
+The Fitz Center's vision is for the University of Dayton to advance the common good of communities through diverse, community-based partnerships, engaged learning and scholarship and servant leadership.
 Grounded in Catholic social teaching and Marianist ideals, the Fitz Center stimulates, coordinates and facilitates learning and scholarship on leadership that builds and sustains community.

 The Fitz Center builds on the University's and the Marianists' long experience of linking University resources to those of the Dayton community to solve regional problems, develop community leaders and build neighborhoods and nonprofits.
 Through the Fitz Center, the University has built collaborative relationships with dozens of neighborhood, community, nonprofit and local government organizations and associations in efforts that have enriched the quality of life for thousands of citizens within Dayton and surrounding communities.
 These projects also have afforded meaningful learning opportunities to hundreds of students and dozens of faculty members annually.